-About the procedureFor many reasons such as breast implant rupture, capsular contracture, other symptoms, or simply not wanting implants anymore, Los Angeles breast implant patients may choose to undergo removal of their breast implants.
+About the procedureFor many reasons such as breast implant rupture, capsular contracture, other symptoms, or simply not wanting implants anymore, Los Angeles breast implant removal patients may choose to undergo removal of their breast implants.
 There are many different ways that this procedure can be performed, and can occasionally be performed in combination with a breast lift (mastopexy) if desired.
 Dr. Hirsch performs a total capsulectomy in all cases, en bloc whenever possible, to remove the breast implants and their capsules.
 Often, there is a lot of skin remaining after the implants are removed because the implants cause the skin to stretch.
 To remove the extra skin and reshape the breasts, a breast lift (mastopexy) can be performed at the same time as the procedure.
 Other procedures such as liposuction and fat grafting can be performed at the same time as well to improve breast appearance.
 There are different types of breast lifts that can be performed too if desired.

 The video below shows Los Angeles en bloc breast implant removal specialist Dr. Elliot Hirsch performing an implant removal, total (en bloc) capsulectomy, and a breast lift.

 Typically, the breast implants and capsules can be removed through the same incision that was used for the breast augmentation, which minimizes new scarring.
 Most often, this is done through the fold incision.
 If a lift is performed as well, the implants and capsules can be removed through the lift incisions, which also limits scarring.

 Most patients who have their breast implants removed say that they feel a soreness, like after working out in the gym.
 This usually lasts a few days and is much better after a week or so.
 After two weeks, most patients are able to resume their regular activities without much difficulty.
 Dr. Hirsch recommends wearing a soft, supportive sports bra or other similar bra without underwire during this healing period.
 Drains are usually for one week post-operatively.

 Frequently asked questions about breast implant removal